mdcrtr/sound-generator/README.md

 This is a work in progress.

-So far it can generate triangle, sawtooth and square waves at different frequencies.
+So far it can generate sine, triangle, sawtooth, square and noise waves at different frequencies.
 It has a simple fade out envelope.

 ## Controls

 W - Change waveform

-S - Mute/Unmute
+S - Play Sound

 Up Arrow - Up one semitone